gravity-ui/uikit/src/components/Palette/README.md

 ### Multiple

-By default you can (un)select multiple option, but in case you want only one option to be selected, you can disable the `multiple` property.
+By default you can (un)select multiple options, but in case you want only one option to be selected, you can disable the `multiple` property.

 <!--LANDING_BLOCK

 <ExampleBlock
     code={`
-const options: UIKit.PaletteOption[] = [
+const options: PaletteOption[] = [
     {content: '😎', value: 'ID-cool'},
     {content: '🥴', value: 'ID-woozy'},
 ];